If test cases from the test suite fail, you should do the following:

 Do not file a bug report before you have found out as much as possible about what when wrong.
 See the instructions at http://dev.mysql.com/doc/mysql/en/bug-reports.

 Make sure to include the output of mysql-test-run.pl, as well as contents of all

 Check whether an individual test in the test suite also fails when run on its own:

-If this fails, you should configure MySQL with
+If this fails, and you are compiling MySQL yourself, you should configure MySQL with

 Run mysql-test-run.pl with the

---force option to see whether any other tests
+--forceoption to see whether any other tests fail.

 If you have compiled MySQL yourself, check the MySQL Reference Manual to see whether there are any platform-specific issues for your system.
 There might be configuration workarounds to deal with the problems that you observe.
 Also, consider using one of the binaries we have compiled for you at http://dev.mysql.com/downloads/.
 All our standard binaries should pass the test suite!